viam-soleng/otis-elevator-python/README.md

 ## Configure your Otis Elevator

 > [!NOTE]
-> Before configuring your Kuka Arm, you must [add a machine](https://docs.viam.com/fleet/machines/#add-a-new-machine).
+> Before configuring the Otis elevator, you must [add a machine](https://docs.viam.com/fleet/machines/#add-a-new-machine).

 Navigate to the **CONFIGURE** tab of your machine’s page in [the Viam app](https://app.viam.com/).
 Click the **+** icon next to your machine part in the left-hand menu and select **Component**.
 Select the `sensor` or `generic` type, then search for and select the `sensor / otis-elevator` or `generic / otis-elevator` model.
 Click **Add module**, then enter a name or use the suggested name for your arm and click **Create**.